kpurne-ai/NEURALNETWORK_FROM_SCRATCH/README.md

 ## Overview

 This project is a small neural network implementation from scratch using `numpy`.
-It includes core components such as dense layers, activation functions, loss functions, an optimizer, and an XOR training example.
+It includes core components such as dense layers, activation functions, loss functions, an optimizer, and an XOR, deep_netowrk training example.

 ## Project Structure